outcoldman/outcoldman.com/_drafts/digest-august-2015.markdown

     useful cheatsheet.
 - [From Bash To Z Shell](http://www.bash2zsh.com).
 Great book.
 A little bit out of date, but has a lot of useful information about all different kind of shells.
+- [Learn X in Y minutes](http://learnxinyminutes.com).
+If you want to refresh your knowledge about some language you used in past - great way to start.